Update the trustee of your Family Trust

 ‘Register’ the Deed of Variation to change the trustee of your Family Trust?

 An advantage of Family Trusts over companies is that Family Trusts are mostly unregulated.
 Companies are over-regulated.
 You don’t need to lodge your Family Trust or any Deeds of Variation anywhere.
-However, you do keep in safe custody and with your accountant a complete set of the originals.
+However, you do keep a complete set of the originals in safe custody and with your accountant.
 This is for both the Family Trust Deed and all Deeds of Variation.

 Have a look at the Sample document and there are many training videos and hints to help you as you build the Family Trust update of the Trustee.

-Telephone us as you build the Deed of Variation to Update the trustee of your Family Trust.
-We can help you answer the questions to change the trustees of your Family Trust.
+Telephone us as you prepare the Deed of Variation to Update the trustee of your Family Trust.
+We can help you answer the questions about changing the trustees.
+However, start the free building process first, as it answers most questions.

 Do you update a trustee of a Family Trust via a “Deed” or a “Minute”?